twixlyhq/extensions/README.md

 ### `extension.field.setInvalid(Boolean): undefined`

-Communicates to the Contentful web application if the field is in a valid state or not.
+Communicates to the twixly web application if the field is in a valid state or not.
 This impacts the styling applied to the field container.

 ### `extension.field.onValueChanged(cb): function`